Lost-Rabbit-Digital/SpudCustoms/project_management/scratch_pad.md

     [ ] - Expand area for perfect hit chance on border runner system
   Bugs:
-    [ ] - If you deny/accept a potato and then that potato times out, it still checks the stamps [ ] - Passport comes from random x/y, instead of down the slot [ ] - Sometimes the potatoes don't give you a passport [ ] - Don't allow grab while passport is moving, toggle a is_currently_animated boolean to check when picking up [ ] - Center alert_label text
-    [ ] - "Change verbiage to 2 and under" on laws, currently says "(under 2 years)"
-    [ ] - Potatoes appear above table instead of under when border runner leaves map on south side [ ] - Faces and hair doesn't line up on potatoes
+    [ ] - If you deny/accept a potato and then that potato times out, it still checks the stamps [ ] - Sometimes the potatoes don't give you a passport [ ] - Don't allow grab while passport is moving, toggle a is_currently_animated boolean to check when picking up [ ] - "Change verbiage to 2 and under" on laws, currently says "(under 2 years)" [ ] - Potatoes appear above table instead of under when border runner leaves map on south side [ ] - Faces and hair doesn't line up on potatoes